CyrilleB79/outlookExtended/readme.md

 * NVDA+shift+I (desktop layout) / NVDA+control+shift+I (laptop layout): Reports the information bar in a message, calendar item or task window.
 If pressed twice, moves the focus to it.
 If pressed three times, copies its content to the clipboard.
 * NVDA+shift+A (desktop layout) / NVDA+control+shift+A (laptop layout): Reports the number and the names of attachments in a message window.
 If pressed twice, moves the focus to it.
 * NVDA+shift+M (desktop layout) / NVDA+control+shift+M (laptop layout): Moves the focus to the message body.
+* NVDA+shift+N (desktop layout) / NVDA+control+shift+N (laptop layout): Reports the notification in a message window.
+If pressed twice, moves the focus to it.
+If pressed three times, copies its content to the clipboard.
+The notification area messages contain buttons to remove the cited recipients; once the notification area is focused, use arrows to move between these buttons.
 * Control+Alt+Left and Control+Alt+Right: in the address book search result list, navigates between the fields of the currently selected line.
 * Control+Q: in the message list, marks the selected message or group of messages as read.
 * Control+U: in the message list, marks the selected message or group of messages as unread.

 ## Notes